estaudere/learning/100-days-of-code/LOG.md

 * More creative spin-offs of the JS exercises
 * Watching the video once, then trying to solve it on my own from what I learned, or solving portions of it on my own before he finishes
 * A simple JS game for my baby sister (maybe based on pixels/tapping on buttons)

+### Day 5

+**Focus:** JavaScript 30's Array Cardio 1

+**Enthusiasm:** 😔

+Agh JS reduce is super confusing and the syntax/processes are so different from Python because it's so much less abstracted.
+This was useful to know though and I'm glad I got to do this!
+I need more practice with JS arrays/methods since it will be really useful for D3.